Advancing Breakthroughs in Research

 Click here to download a brochure about the BCRFA misson and impact.

 In 2016, the BCRFA launched a new award funding innovative collaborative partnerships in the field of breast cancer.
-This two-year $50,000 annual grant will be awarded to primary investigators conducting research and the UAB Comprehensive Cancer Center in collaboration with either HudsonAlpha Institute for Biotechnology or the Southern Research Institute Focusing on breast cancer research.
+This two-year $50,000 annual grant is awarded annualy to primary investigators conducting collaborative research at the UAB Comprehensive Cancer Center and other research institues in the state of Alabama, focusing on breast cancer research.
+Click here to download the RFP for this year's award, due by August 31, 2018.

 Founded in 2016, the Dolly Ashton O’Neal Triple Negative Breast Cancer Personalized Medicine Program at UAB is a collaboration between the UAB CCC, HudsonAlpha Institute for Biotechnology and the Southern Research Institute, funded by the BCRFA.
 This program will support approximately 20 patients per year with personalized breast cancer treatment plans through genomic analysis and drug screens.
 This collaboration among agencies will also supply tumor cell samples for future research in Triple Negative Breast Cancer through the creation of a TNBC tumor cell repository at UAB.